-Ruby provides symbols for enumeration.
-Sometimes all which is required is to have unique representation, there is no value associated with the enumeration.
+Ruby does not provide enumerations.
+Instead provides a facility for named symbols.
+These symbols are unique representations with no value associated.
 In Ruby, symbols are lightweight objects which need not be defined ahead of time.
 For example, travel(:north)

 is a valid use of the symbol :north.
 (Ruby's literal syntax for symbols is a colon followed by a word.)
 There is no danger of accidentally getting to the "value" of an enumeration.
 So this: